 This website uses Google Analytics to help analyse how visitors use this site.
 Google Analytics uses “cookies”, which are small text files placed on your computer, to collect standard internet log information and visitor behaviour information in an anonymous form.
 Note the deliberate emphasis of anonymous, as no personally identifiable information is collected about you unless you explicitly submit that information on this website.

-The anonymous information generated by Google Analytics cookies about your use of this website is transmitted to Google – not me.
+The anonymous information generated by Google Analytics cookies about your use of this website is transmitted to Google.
 This information is processed to compile statistical reports on website activity for this site only.
 I use these reports to evaluate aggregate visitor usage so that I can optimise the content, and its marketing, to better meet your needs.
 This is essential for me to operate this website as a free to use service.

 In summary, your anonymity is safe.
 That is my personal commitment to you as a valued reader.
 For more information, see my posts about online privacy best practice.